junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ### **268.【destiel】S04E01 Dean lobotomize Cas in Hell during angel rescue**

-(inspired by a comment under my tumblr post mentioning Cas 0817 is lobotomized)
+(inspired by a comment under my tumblr post mentioning Cas 0817 is lobotomized) (heavy angst)

 start scene as if normal hospital operation scene, Dean enter in Doctor coat, acting operation on patient, they scream, turn out it's lobotomy, Dean enjoys the process and thinks he's doing the right thing (write in a way as if it's just a Doctor AU, but actually canon-divergent; unnoticeably knowing Azazel&Dean interaction, Dean trusts him, Azazel showing him tricks and Dean outskills him, Azazel=father figure)